8759s/ECE568/README.md

-# ECE568-Lab1
+# ECE568
-Lab 1 for the course ECE568 - Computer Security
+Labs for the course ECE568 - Computer Security